code-for-india/procurement-spyder/README.md

 through the contracts that are awarded for public goods or services - such as for laying roads or building schools.
-Surprisingly, not many many know about these contracts we’re investing in, even when they represent large amounts of public money meant for their neighbourhood.
+Surprisingly, not many many know about these contracts we’re investing in, even when they represent large amounts of public money meant for their neighborhood.

 ### Proposed Solutions